Chocolate or stuffed?

 Our technicians also suggested that young children should not have rabbits.
 A good age should be 6 years old and up.

-Gloria Towle is the secretary and a member of the board for the Central Aroostook Humane Society.
+Gloria J. Towle is the secretary and a member of the Central Aroostook Humane Society board of directors.